Arkansas Highway 22: Barling

 The Old Arkansas 22, Barling Segment is a historic section of roadway in Barling, Arkansas.
 Now named Mayo Drive, it consists of a 0.5 mi stretch of concrete pavement, two lanes wide, in the northwestern part of the city.
 It extends north from the current alignment of Highway 22 until it reaches a sharp curve, where the pavement narrows significantly, before continuing westward to rejoin the highway.
 This stretch of pavement was constructed in 1928 by the Koss Construction Company, and is longest section of surviving pavement of the early alignment of Highway 22.

 New Blaine

 Old Arkansas Highway 22 is a historic roadway section in New Blaine, Arkansas.
 It consists of an S-shaped section asphalt, 1.5 mi in length, built in 1930 by Cook & Ransom and the Schultz Construction Company to carry Highway 22.
 This section was bypassed by the present alignment in the 1960s.
-It is now designated as part of Arkansas Highway 197, the AR 197 Loop, and Rainbow Loop, and continues to provide the primary access to the town center.
+It is now designated as part of Highway 197, the Highway 197 Loop, and Rainbow Loop, and continues to provide the primary access to the town center.